DUNE/computing-training-202112/_episodes/09-quiz-grid-job-submission.md

 teaching: 30
 exercises: 0
 questions:
+questions:
-- “Do you know your stuff?"
+- “Do you understand grid job submission protocols?"
 objectives:
-- "Validate your understanding by working through some examples."
+- "Validate your understanding by working through and discussing answers to several questions."
 keypoints:
 - “Practice makes perfect."
 ---